Newly Launched

 Irrespective of the reason, the procedure to close bank account remains the same.
 Closing it the right way will help avoid future hassles like hidden charges or bounced transactions.

 If your bank requires a letter of closing bank account, you can write one yourself.
 Include your name, account number and reason for closing the account.
 Also include a request to transfer the balance, if any, along with your contact details.
-You can hand it over at the branch or even upload it online as per your bank’s digital infrastructure.
+You can hand it over at the branch or upload it online as per your bank’s process.

 You can keep these documents handy for a smooth closure process: